What will my child’s school day look like at ISB?

 This technique helps students discover intrinsic abilities that they may never have even realized they had, it helps instill initiative and ensures students are honing their teamwork skills.

-After this first block, classes can include science, math, languages, PE, and enrichment classes.
+After this first block, classes can include science, math, languages, PE, and electives classes.
 To ensure students receive the best, each class is taught by a specialist teacher.

 High School students